ashishpawar517/Emoji-In-Git-Commits-2.0/readme.md

 - But with many new emoji support
 - Inspired from the Telling stories from the git-commits.

+## Usage :
+- Press ctrl+shift+p then select Emoji-In-Git-Commits-2.0 then select the commit emoji
+- Type the complete commit message after :
+- Done

 ## Supported Emojis :

 | Commit message          | Description                  |